daanlenaerts/erpnext-auto-attach/README.md

 ## Why?
 Manually attaching documents to ERPNext can be tedious and error-prone.
 This tool automates the process, ensuring all files in a directory are attached to your chosen DocType, saving time and reducing mistakes.

+> [!NOTE]
+> Also looking for an easy way to export documents from ERPNext?
+Check out [erpnext-documents-export](https://github.com/daanlenaerts/erpnext-documents-export)!

 ## Installation
 ERPNext Documents Export is distributed as a binary executable, which you can download below.
 Alternatively you can run it with Bun directly.